bcgov/nr-permitting-data-spec/index.md

 * create cross sector data governance
 * feed intelligence to the sector
 * moving towards harmonized statuses
-* activity-based permit bundling
-* and application process tracking
+* activity-based permit bundling and application process tracking
 * enable consistent collection of data and metadata
 * leverage for an integrated data schema for reporting and analytics
-* identify opportunities on data quality, data visualizations, and gaps
+* identify opportunities to improve data quality, create data visualizations and identify gaps
-* develops data patterns and guidelines
+* help develop patterns for data collection, integration and aggregation
-* develop common schema patterns for other areas like First Nations Consultation
+* develop common schema patterns to use as a template for other interests

 ## Overview